yetanothermasterylearning/git/04. Git Project Flow/readme.md

 - Push your local repository to remote repository

 #### Crazy thought :wink: ####
-- What happens if you put .gitignore in your gitignore?
+- What happens if you add .gitignore in your .gitignore file?